CodeWithDennis/filament-price-filter/README.md

     ->max(1000)
 ```

-If you want to grab the min, max value from the database and not query it every time you can use something like this.
+If you want to grab the min, max values from the database you can use the `min` and `max` methods.
+Here is an example of how you can use it with caching.

 > [!NOTE]
 > Flexible cache is a caching helper method that is introduced in Laravel 11.23.0, you can also use the default cache function.